orgicus/sparkfun-nvidia-ai-innovation-challenge-2324/README.md

 Where the `conf` and `iou` thresholds need to be adjusted depending on the source.

-In some cases it might be worth masking out areas where it's ulikely people would.
+In some cases it might be worth masking out areas where it's unlikely people would walk through.
 (e.g. in case of escalators, anything outside of escalators ideally would be ignored).

 (For mode details see on this also check out [Learn OpenCV YOLOv8 Object Tracking and Counting with OpenCV](https://learnopencv.com/yolov8-object-tracking-and-counting-with-opencv))